jab/bidict/README.rst

 or `join the chat room <https://gitter.im/jab/bidict>`_ if you have any questions, feedback, or just want to say hi or talk about your use case.

-This project adheres to the
-`Open Code of Conduct <http://todogroup.org/opencodeofconduct/#bidict/jab@math.brown.edu>`_.
-By participating, you are expected to honor this code.

 bidict is the result of hundreds of hours of voluntary, unpaid work.
 If bidict has helped you accomplish work you've been paid for,